Employment Contract Attorney in Mullica Hill, NJ

 Employment contract review and negotiations

 When you are asked to sign an employment contract, it is important to have an attorney review it.
 These documents, while protecting some rights, can provide greater authority to your employer and even impact your ability to make a living if terminated, laid off, or leave the position voluntarily.
-Richardson Employment & Civil Rights Law, LLC is ready to assess your contract, protect your rights, and provide knowledgeable advice to help you make informed decisions about your future.
+The Vigilante Law Firm, P.C. is ready to assess your contract, protect your rights, and provide knowledgeable advice to help you make informed decisions about your future.
 If you have signed an employment contract and believe that the terms were violated by your employer, it is important to consult with an attorney to investigate the situation.

 Contact a New Jersey firm with your best interests in mind

-Richardson Employment & Civil Rights Law, LLC has been a legal resource to people facing employment disputes for many years.
+The Vigilante Law Firm, P.C. has been a legal resource to people facing employment disputes for many years.
 Our firm has the experience you need to protect your rights and livelihood against employers who violate the terms of your contract or ask you to sign an agreement that can have lasting effects on you.
-Richardson Employment & Civil Rights Law, LLC prides itself on the personal attention and availability provides to clients.
-If you are in a contract dispute, have been terminated on grounds that violate your contract, or need legal advice before signing a contract, contact Richardson Employment & Civil Rights Law, LLC today.
+The Vigilante Law Firm, P.C. prides itself on the personal attention and availability provides to clients.
+If you are in a contract dispute, have been terminated on grounds that violate your contract, or need legal advice before signing a contract, contact The Vigilante Law Firm, P.C.

-* We offer document review and a phone consultation for a flat fee of $200.
-We offer a document review and in-person consultation for a flat fee of $400.
-In both cases, payment must be made in advance through PayPal and the documents must be scanned into PDF form.
+*We offer document review and a phone consultation for a flat fee of $275.
+Payment must be made in advance through PayPal and the documents must be scanned into PDF form.
 To proceed with payment and document upload, follow this link.
 Once we have received payment and the documents, we will schedule a consultation.
+By providing the consultation, we do not commit to further representation.
+Should you seek representation beyond this initial consultation, we will require a separate retainer agreement.